 Since Bright Lending is a tribal lender, they are not required to be licensed in the state of Montana.
 According to Finder, although Montana does allow payday-type loans, they cap the interest rate companies can charge customers at 36%.
 Bright Lending does not follow the state’s laws, as they get around these laws by operating on tribal land.

-You’ll find that Bright Lending lists themselves as a licensed lender authorized by the Tribe’s Tribal Regulatory Authority (not the same as a state license).
+You’ll find that Bright Lending lists itself as a licensed lender authorized by the Tribe’s Tribal Regulatory Authority (not the same as a state license).
 This type of system is flawed, as there are no checks and balances.